AMSA/GLMA LGBT Health Achievement Award

 The overarching goal of this award is provide national recognition to those contributing to the advancement of LGBT community as well as showcase their models of success at their institution.
 It is our hope that these advancements inspire and promote equal opportunities for all members of the LGBT community.

-We hope you will join us at AMSA’s National Convention in New Orleans, LA, March 6-9, 2014 as we announce the winner/s of this award.
+We hope you will join us at AMSA’s National Convention in Washington, DC, February 26 - March 1, 2015 as we announce the winner/s of this award.

 - Any school, group or individual who has achieved exemplary success in advocating for the inclusion and advancement of LGBT issues.